 Criterion 1.1 is Partly Met - Lao DPR completed and published its first NRA entitled Report on National Money Laundering and Terrorist Financing Risk Assessment of the Lao PDR on 27 December 2018.

 The NRA was developed by the National Committee for Anti-Money Laundering and Terror Financing Risk who operate as a National Coordination Committee (NCC).
 The President of the committee is a Vice Minister of Public Security and the membership comprises the Deputy Head of the Supreme Public Prosecutors Office, The Vice Governor of the Bank of Lao PDR, the Vice Minister of Finance, the Vice Minister of the Government Inspection Authority and the Vice Minister of the Ministry of Industry and Commerce.
 The NCC was established by Article 53 Management Body of AML/CFT Law on Anti Money Laundering and Counter Financing of Terrorism No50/NA in July 2014.
 The NRA was developed using the World Bank methodology to undertake an analysis of threat, vulnerabilities and sectoral risk.
 Article 20 of the Law on AML/CFT requires reporting entities, using the NRA as a basis, to undertake their own assessments of the risks presented by their customers and the services provided to them.
 Sector risk assessmsnt have not been undertaken for Financial Settlement Tools Agency, Trust Companies and Financing Companies.
-[For Lao PDR - to what extent were the private sector consulted in the development of the NRA, which RE sectors have/have not undertaken their respective risk assessments?].
+[For Lao PDR - to what extent were the private sector consulted in the development of the NRA,

 Lao PDR also reviewed TF risk based mainly based on qualitative analysis.
-The analysis collated information from departments involved in countering terrorism, including AMLIO, Ministry of Public Security, Department of Administration Development, and the Ministry of Home Affairs, [For Lao PDR -who specifically was consulted on the TF risk assessment?] identifying sources and channels of terrorist financing, and identifying the TF threats faced by Lao PDR.
+The analysis collated information from departments involved in countering terrorism, including AMLIO, Ministry of Public Security, Department of Administration Development, and the Ministry of Home Affairs, identifying sources and channels of terrorist financing, and identifying the TF threats faced by Lao PDR.
 The analysis also assessed regulatory and legal vulnerabilities to prevent and respond to TF.

 Criterion 1.2 is Met.
 The National Committee for Anti-Money Laundering and Terror Financing Risk formed eight working groups which comprise a membership from 13 relevant Ministries together with the Bank of Lao PDR and the State Audit Organization.
 Each working group, supported by technical staff were assigned a specific responsibility such as an assessment of predicate crime, sector risk assessments, and to review legal frameworks to identify vulnerabilities and terrorist financing.
 The NRA is a product of collaboration by the workgroups.